revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

 <details><summary> <b>Show Answer</b> </summary>

->  The `int()` function converts a string,hexadecimal,binary,octal and float to int.If the argument is a floating point, the conversion truncates the number.
+>  The `int()` function converts a string, hexadecimal, binary,octal and float to int.
+If the argument is a floating point, the conversion truncates the number.
 If the argument is outside the integer range, It converts the number into a long type.

   </details>